anushkavidanage/pprlBfColPatternAttack/README.md

 Copyright 2018 Australian National University and others.
 All Rights reserved.

-See the file COPYING for the terms under which the computer program code and associated documentation in this package are licensed.
+See the file LICENSE for the terms under which the computer program code and associated documentation in this package are licensed.

 15 October 2018.